jquast/blessed/docs/measuring.rst

 .. figure:: https://dxtz6bzwq9sxx.cloudfront.net/blessed_text_sizing_repl_output.png

-.. note:: Because the first call to :meth:`Terminal.text_sized` will cause the side effect
+.. note:: Because the first call to :meth:`~.Terminal.text_sized` will cause the side effect
-    of writing destructive spaces to the columns and row following the current cursor position as required for detection of `kitty text sizing protocol`_, it is suggested to first call :meth:`Terminal.does_text_sizing` during program initialization.
+    of writing destructive spaces to the columns and row following the current cursor position as required for detection of `kitty text sizing protocol`_, it is suggested to first call :meth:`~.Terminal.does_text_sizing` during program initialization.

 .. seealso::